TheEngineRoom-UniGe/OWLOOP/README.md

                 true
         );

-        // Lets create some 'classes in the ontology' FullClassDesc location = new FullClassDesc("LOCATION", ontoRef);
+        // Creating some 'classes in the ontology' FullClassDesc location = new FullClassDesc("LOCATION", ontoRef);
         location.addSubClass("CORRIDOR");
         location.addSubClass("ROOM");